sreesreejuks/sr-portfolio/README.md

 ## Deployment

-The website is currently hosted on GitHub Pages.
+The website is currently hosted on Vercel.
 You can access the live site here: [https://sreesreejuks.com](https://sreesreejuks.com)

 ## License